frankieyeung/mortgage-calculator/README.md

 # mortgage-calculator
-A mortgage calculator app using Rust
+A mortgage calculator web app using Rust